Clinical Requirements of (Nursing and Allied) Health Programs

 • Measles, Mumps, and Rubella (MMR): Proof of Immunizations - 2 doses or serology report proving immunity.

-• Tetanus/Diphtheria/Pertussis (Tdap): Proof of “booster” dose administered within the last 10 years.
+• Tetanus/Diphtheria/Pertussis (Tdap): Proof of Immunization or “booster” dose administered within the last 10 years.

-• Hepatitis B Virus Vaccines: Proof of immunizations (complete series) - three vaccine series or serology report proving immunity.
+• Hepatitis B Virus Vaccines: Proof of immunizations (complete series) - three or two dose vaccine series or serology report proving immunity.

 • Varicella (Chickenpox): Proof of immunizations - 2 doses or serology report proving immunity.

-• Meningitis (state requirement for students under the age of 22) - one dose within the last five years.
+• Meningitis (state requirement for students under the age of 22) - one dose within the last five years or two complete doses.

-• Current T.B. test with Negative (-) results - must be within the last three months for any NAH Clinical/Practicum course (expires annually); if positive, chest X-ray required every 2 years.
+• Current T.B. test with Negative (-) results (expires annually); if positive, chest X-ray required every 2 years.

-• Clinical may require actual documentation of COVID-19 vaccination status or exemption.
+• Clinical site may require actual documentation of COVID-19 vaccination status or exemption (health or religious).

-• Proof of Health/Medical Insurance and Student Accidental Insurance (available through STC)
+• Proof of Health/Medical Insurance or Student Accidental Insurance (available through STC).

-• Current CPR certification (Healthcare Provider or BLS Provider) from the American Heart Association
+• Current CPR certification (Basic Life Support (BLS) for Healthcare Providers) from the American Heart Association.

 • Technical Performance Standards-signed statement of ability to perform technical standards for nursing or allied program of study.

-• Completion of Student Clinical/Practicum/Hospital Orientation (via Blackboard)
+• Completion of Student Clinical/Practicum/Hospital Orientation (via school/college portal).

-Social security card is required for the Patient Care program.
+• Social security card is required for the Patient Care Program and the Pharmacy Technology Program.